JasperHof/JasperHof.github.io/_docs/assoc/singlesnp.md

 # LDAK-KVIK steps

-**LDAK-KVIK** has two steps when used for single-SNP association analysis, and three steps when used for both single-SNP and gene-based association analysis.
+**LDAK-KVIK** uses a three-step process to test SNPs and genes for association with the phenotype:

+1. Compute a Leave-One-Chromosome-Out (LOCO) PRS using an Elastic Net model
+2. Use the PRS as offset in single-SNP analysis
+3. Use the summary statistics of single-SNP analysis to run a gene-based association analysis LDAK-GBAT

 These steps should be run consecutively; each next step is dependent on the results of the previous step.

 An example run of LDAK-KVIK is as follows:
 ```